igris-98/alpha-vault/Notes/CSS/CSS.md

 - CSS is a declarative language that controls how webpages look in the browser.
 - CSS is one of the three core Web Technologies, along with HTML and JavaScript.
 - CSS is a rule-based language.
+- CSS was proposed in 1994 and first implemented by IE3 in 1996.

 # Terminology :